-Soon, Only Bots Will Be Able to Complete CAPTCHALeave a Comment
+Soon, Only Bots Will Be Able to Complete CAPTCHA1 Comment

 In the ongoing saga of CAPTCHA cracks, progress tends to be incremental: cracks are released with success rates of one or two percent, and CAPTCHA products are quickly patched to defeat them.
 Not so with Monday’s news that AI startup Vicarious claims to have cracked most popular CAPTCHAs—including reCAPTCHA—with a success rate of over 90%.
 Since CAPTCHA-solving computer networks can make thousands of attempts per minute, even a success rate as low as 1% is considered a functional crack!